fabianpedd/ardupilot_wiki/plane/source/docs/guide-esc-calibration.rst

   propeller removed
 - switch to MANUAL flight mode
 - disable the safety switch (if fitted)
+- arm ESC by moving the throttle stick to the lower right corner
 - move the throttle stick on your transmitter to maximum
 - add power to the motor